Get my newest recipe via email:

 • For protein-strong tacos, mix cooked chickpeas with the potatoes and red sauce.

-• Like for these tacos, I toss the roasted sweet potatoes in my shortcut vegetarian mole sauce.
-But sometimes I’ll toss the potatoes in homemade authentic red enchilada sauce or a quick and easy enchilada sauce made with chili powder.
+• You can toss your roasted sweet potatoes in my shortcut vegetarian mole sauce.
+Or you can seaon the potatoes in a homemade or purchased red enchilada sauce or this quick and easy enchilada sauce made with chili powder.

 Overhead shot of tacos, one without the arugula and crema